 - common sense and personal integrity.

-People working in pensions management often have previous experience in pensions administration or pensions consultancy.
+Those who work in pensions management often have previous experience in pensions administration or pensions consultancy.

 Experience in a related role such as accountancy, finance, actuarial work or investment management is also useful.